atomicgo/service/README.md

 ## Graceful Shutdown

-The framework supports graceful shutdown with signal handling and custom hooks:
+The framework includes graceful shutdown by default with signal handling and custom hooks:

 ```go
 // Add shutdown hooks